 On the left hand side I drew and painted Te Ka, since she was a crucial part of the story.

 I also had a fun idea for a cake I wanted to decorate with Te Ka (keep reading for the details), so I wanted the backdrop to match the cake.

 On the right hand side I painted a manta ray, like Moana’s grandmother’s tattoo on her back and the animal that she symbolized throughout the movie.

 Since her grandmother was Moana’s motivation for her journey and such an important character in the story, I decorated another cake starring her and the ocean that she loved and encouraged her granddaughter to explore.

-At the top of the burlap backdrop is a colorful flower garland from Oriental Trading.
+At the top of the burlap backdrop is a colorful flower garland.
 Bright hibiscus flowers, floral leis, fresh pineapple, coconuts, and a giant wood slice added to the tropical feel of the table at the Moana birthday party.